Foundation

 Proposition

 Bitcoin as currently adopted functions primarily as a store of value.
-A store of value that people never spend does not become money—it becomes gold.
+A store of value that people never spend does not become money,it becomes gold.
 The transition from fiat to sound money requires medium-of-exchange infrastructure that provides the stability guarantees everyday commerce demands, without compromising Bitcoin's properties as a store of value.

 The Framework

-Three components, one system
+Four components, one system

 Measurement